Community Mentorship Program

 - have a more or less clean record.
 People who are known for bad behaviour in the recent past should reconsider their behaviour before taking a teaching position.

-- Prior mentees who want to be part of the program again can only do so for four times in total.
+- Former mentees who want to be part of the program again can only do so for a total of four times per game mode.
 This equals about a year of being on the program which should be more than enough time to get into the mapping community.

 - Each applicant is eligible for any mentor respecting the mentors' constraints.
 If a mentor who was not your first or second choice wants to mentor you, we will notify you.